 The leaves that come out after defoliation are soft with thin layers of cells, which makes leaves susceptible to temperature changes for color change.
 Defoliation should be done around the beginning of June when most of the new spring leaves have come out.
-It takes about 2 weeks for the new buds to come out after defoliation and another week for leaves to open.
+It takes about 2 weeks for the new buds to come out after defoliation and another week for the leaves to open.

-Defoliation at the right moment is important because the sugar in the leaf cells will not be sufficient enough to produce anthocyanins (red pigment) if the leaves are taken off beyond the appropriate time.
+Defoliation at the right moment is important because the sugar in the leaf cells will not be sufficient to produce anthocyanins (red pigment) if the leaves are taken off beyond the appropriate time.
 Autumn leaves need anthocyanins (red pigment) for bright red color.

 Things to consider when defoliating

 Please note that not all cultivars of Japanese maple can tolerate defoliation as it significantly inhibits growth.
 Acer palmatum subsp. matsumurae (Koidz) Ogata is one of the cultivars that is known to tolerate defoliation well.

 Also, defoliation can only be done to the trees with enough strength to bear the stress, such as younger trees or trees that are given abundant fertilizers the year before.